This post may contain compensated links. For more information read our disclaimer here.

-Here’s why we think Geelong, or G-Town as us locals call it, is so great.
+Here’s why we think Geelong Vic, or Gtown as us locals call it, is so great.

-Starting life as an industrial port the Waterfront is now Geelong’s most popular tourist attraction with restaurants and cafes, gardens, art, and spectacular views of Corio Bay.
+Starting life as an industrial port the Waterfront is now one of the most popular Geelong tourist attractions.
+And with Geelong restaurants and cafes, gardens, art, and spectacular views of Corio Bay is it any wonder?

-The kids will enjoy the historic carousel, poppy kettle playground, and the youth activities area.
-There’s also a children’s train that runs along the foreshore.
+There are lots of things to do in Geelong for families.
+And the kids will enjoy the historic carousel, poppy kettle playground, Geelong Beach and the youth activities area.
+There’s also a cute children’s train that runs along the foreshore.

 2. Eastern Beach

 With the feel of times gone by Eastern Beach features an art-deco style pool and diving area, and a pavilion that’s home to a cafe and change rooms.

 This is one of the best places to visit in Geelong Victoria, and it’s a must on any Geelong trip.
 The whole area is covered with beautifully manicured lawn where families gather for picnics, barbeques, cricket matches and games of footy.

 Kids have fun sliding down the grass embankments on boogie boards, tumbling head over heels at the bottom.

 After a long leisurely day, it’s lovely to take a stroll around the promenade for spectacular views as the sun sets over the bay.